 Proving Harm Caused by Negligence

-No matter how negligent a doctor may have been, a patient’s medical malpractice case is weak unless some kind of harm resulted from the negligence.
+No matter how negligent a doctor may have been, a patient’s medical malpractice case is weak unless some kind of harm resulted from the medical negligence.
 This harm can take many forms, including:

 - pain and suffering